 Sweden and sustainability

-Lowering emissions is key to saving the climate.
+The key to the green transition lies in long‑term thinking.
 Find out how Sweden does it.

-For more than a decade, Sweden has been in the top ten of the respected Environmental Performance Index produced by Columbia and Yale universities, with exceptionally clean air and clean water alongside its low emissions.
+For more than a decade, Sweden has been in the top ten of the respected Environmental Performance Index produced by Columbia and Yale universities, with excellent air quality and waste management alongside its low emissions.

 Ambitious goals for sustainability in Sweden